 Corrugated packaging output fell by 1.7%, to 172.64 million square meters, retaining the second highest result among producers of corrugated packaging in Ukraine after Rubizhne cardboard packaging mill in Luhansk region (with Trypilsky packaging plant).

 Production of cardboard decreased 4%, to 149,170 tonnes.
 Production of package cardboard alone grew by 2.7%, to 108,590 tonnes, while box cardboard output fell by 18.5%, to 40,580 tonnes.

 Production of base paper (for sanitary products) stood at 61,140 tonnes, which is 3.8% up year-over-year.
 Toilet paper output rose by 4.3%, to 330.4 million rolls.

 Kyivsky cardboard paper mill is one of the largest cardboard and paper producers in Europe.
 It employs almost 2,200 people.
 It sells produce to almost 700 companies in Ukraine, some CIS member states and the rest of the world.

-Coal mining enterprises in Ukraine in January-March 2019 reduced run-of-mine (ROM) coal production by 7.1% (by 594,500 tonnes) compared to the same period in 2018, to 7.765 million tonnes.
+Milk production in Ukraine in January-September 2019 decreased by 3.5% compared to the same period in 2018, to 7.61 million tonnes.